khaledserafy/pybarb/README.md

 The data in the API are enriched with metadata from Barb and Clearcast on programmes and adverts.

+*Important:* As the licence states, code is provided 'as is'.
+It is the user's responsibility to check the code and the outputs.

 ## What's in this repository?

 ### pybarb